pybricks/pybricks.github.io/learn/sensors/measuring-values.md

 # Recording sensor values

-Displaying sensor values as they come in is a good way to gauge how well the sensor works as you place it in different positions.
+Displaying sensor values as you just did is a good way to gauge how well the sensor works as you place it in different positions.
 To get a better picture of what the robot sees during a mission, you can _record_ measurements for some time and analyze the recording afterward.